sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-exporter.md

 ### Force or Exclude Connectors

-The **${project.name}** comes with the **Hardware Connector Library**, a library which consists of hundreds of hardware connectors that describe how to discover hardware components and detect failures.
+The **${project.name}** comes with the [Hardware Connector Library](https://www.sentrysoftware.com/docs/hardware-connectors/latest/), a library that consists of hundreds of hardware connectors that describe how to discover hardware components and detect failures.
 When running **${project.name}**, the connectors are automatically selected based on the device type provided and the enabled protocols.
 You can however indicate to **${project.name}** which connectors should be used or excluded.

 Use the parameters below to select or exclude connectors: